 12 Fang-tastic Halloween Décor Ideas

-If you want to do fright right this fall, you need to plan ahead and start thinking about your Halloween decor well in advance.
+If you want to do fright right this fall, you need to plan ahead and start thinking about your Halloween décor ideas well in advance.

-Creating the perfect ambiance, that includes plenty of spooky Halloween decorations while maintaining elegance and class, can sometimes be a challenge.
+Halloween décor ideas can help you create the perfect ambiance.
+But including plenty of spooky Halloween decorations while maintaining elegance and class, can sometimes be a challenge.

-But fear not, we have plenty of Halloween decor inspiration for you.
+But fear not, we have plenty of Halloween décor ideas for you.
 We’re here to rescue you from the interior design terrors!
 Read on, to discover our top tips for decorating your house this Halloween.

 1. Use Classic Fall Colors

 It’s important to get your color scheme spot on, right off the bat.
 If you mix and match too many different, conflicting tones, you risk creating a busy and unbalanced space.

 The classic Halloween color palette includes orange, brown, and yellow.
 Strategically place decorations matching these colors around your room.
 Ideally, stick to just two or three tones to create a consistent theme.
 This will help to bring the room together.

 2. Welcome Guests With Rows of Pumpkins

 Don’t overlook your outdoor Halloween decor.
 This tried and tested concept creates a dramatic first impression for your guests.